Permanent WayOn this page

 Flash butt welding is generally considered to be superior to thermit welding because it is essentially a forging process and the material of the weld is chemically identical to the parent body of the rails, which means its strength and other characteristics are almost identical to those of the body of the rails.
 Flash butt welding also typically results in fewer defects such as contaminant particles, porosity, etc., at the weld.
 Thermit welding also requires a higher quality of rails as a precondition -- rails that are corroded, twisted or warped, hogged or battered, or excessively worn cannot be welded by the thermit process as faults can propagate into the weld material and cause weld fractures.

-Other Methods.
-Gas Pressure Welding a solid phase welding technique.
+Gas Pressure Welding is a solid phase welding technique.
 Oxy-acetyline flames are used to heat the ends of the rails to be welded to 1200°-1300°C, and they are then placed in contact with one another at high pressures, leading to the formation of a solid bond.
-ER has one gas pressure welding machine from Japan that has been in use since 1966.
+ER had one gas pressure welding machine from Japan that was imported in 1966 and continued to be in use until the mid 2000s.
 Konkan Railway also imported Chinese and Japanese gas pressure welding machines during the construction of the Konkan railway line.
 Other than these, gas pressure welding is not used by IR.
 Metal Arc Welding is extremely rare.

 Q. Who makes rails for IR?

-A lot of rails come from SAIL (Steel Authority of India), a public sector company which makes rails at its Bhilai Steel Plant (now the second largest rail supplier in the world).
-SAIL supplies almost all the 52kg/m rails used by IR, and some of the 60kg/m rails.
-It supplies the basic 13m, 26m, and 80m rails, and is now manufacturing the 240m and 260m welded rail panels as well.
-The private sector company Jindal Power and Steel has recently set up a long rail manufacturing unit to make 260m rails.
+A lot of rails come from SAIL (Steel Authority of India), a public sector company which makes rails at its Bhilai Steel Plant (now the second largest rail supplier in the world.
+It supplies the basic 13m, 26m, and 80m rails, and is now manufacturing 260m welded rail panels as well.
+The private sector company Jindal Power and Steel has recently started producing and supplying 260m rails.

 In addition, rails have often been imported by IR, e.g., from British Steel, Penang (China), and Stela Group (Poland).
-Some private sector companies have plans to enter the arena as well.
-The CORUS group has recently been involved as consultants for SAIL, and Via Pomini have been contracted by the Bhilai Steel Plant for equipment design and automation, etc.
+Some additional private sector companies had plans to enter the arena as well.
+The CORUS group was involved as consultants for SAIL, and Via Pomini had been contracted by the Bhilai Steel Plant for equipment design and automation, etc. Status of these involvements is not known at the moment.

 Q. What kinds of rail joints does IR use?

 Insulated rail joints are used in places where it is essential to keep adjacent rails electrically insulated from each other for the purposes of track circuiting or signalling.
 (See the section on interlocking and track circuits.)
 Insulated rail joints (also known as "block joints" in some cases) are of three types.
-Class A joints are an older type, made of wood to achieve the electrical insulation.
-Class B joints use Nylon 66 (and are hence known as "Nylon insulated rail joints") to achieve the insulation.
-Class C joints are glued insulated rail joints quite commonly seen now on most high-speed lines.
+Class A joints were an older type, made of wood to achieve the electrical insulation.
+Class B joints used Nylon 66 (and are hence known as "Nylon insulated rail joints") to achieve the insulation.
+Class C joints are glued insulated rail joints and are now used as the standard across the entire network.
 G3(L) joints are longer and use 6 fishbolts; G3(S) joints are shorter, and use 4 fishbolts.

 Q. What are expansion joints?